nhoffmann/life/README.md

 # Life

 A Conway's Game Of Life simulator written in Go.
-It includes rendering on the command line and on a webpage via web assembly.
+It features an infinite board and renders in the browser via web assembly.
+It comes with some preloaded patterns to investigate, but also let's you upload patterns stored in the [RLE file format](https://www.conwaylife.com/wiki/Run_Length_Encoded) for life patterns.
+It supports all possible rules of Life like cellular automata.

-You can see it in action here: http://nhoffmann.github.com/life/public
+You can see it in action here: https://zentralmaschine.net/life/public

 ## Roadmap